Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions

 In order to present our results, this work is organized as follows.
-In the next two subsections, \ref{notations} and \ref{assumpions}, respectively, we introduce the notations and assumptions used throughout the text, setting the stage for the subsequent discussions.
+In the next three subsections, \ref{notations}, \ref{assumpions}, and \ref{solution}, we introduce the notations and assumptions used throughout the text, setting the stage for the subsequent discussions, as well as the notion of solution to (\ref{SPDE_Ito}).
 In the subsection \ref{mainr}, we present our main results.
-The section \ref{Proof} is dedicated to the proof of our main results.
-To ease the presentation, the Appendix, provides the corresponding suitable notion of a solution for the limiting equation, as well as some inequalities used throughout the proofs.
+The sections \ref{Proof} and \ref{Proof2} are dedicated to the proofs of our main results.
+Finally, the Appendix provides the existence of a suitable solution for the limiting equation, as well as some inequalities used throughout the proofs.